Managing payments on the Companies Register

 Our refund policy

-We'll refund your transaction fee if:
+We will refund your transaction fee if:

 • you believe you were given incorrect information by us and as a result are late in filing information, or